 and this is the response that the browser displays:

 and here is a screen shot of the http request-response that happens behind the scenes.

-Notice the headers that are automatically inserted by the browser and also the headers in the response which are inserted by the web server.
+Notice the request headers are automatically inserted by the browser, and so are the response headers are inserted by the web server.

-There is no body content in the request, and the body content in the reply, which is a web page, is shown in the browser, and not by the live headers tool.
+There is no body content in the request.
+The body content in the reply is a web page, and is shown in the browser, and not by the live headers tool.

 Related Tutorials and Resources